kocherlab/pipemake/docs/usage.rst

 You may notice that the arguments are divided into three categories: required, paths, and optional.

 * **required** is the category that holds arguments required by the pipeline to operate
-* **paths** is a pipeline-defined category that hold path-defining arguments for convenience.
+* **paths** is a pipeline-defined category that holds path-defining arguments for convenience.
 Other pipeline-defined categories may exist depending on the pipeline.
 * **optional** is the category that holds optional arguments that modify the pipeline's behavior.

 For the `fastq-filter` pipeline to operate, the user must provided either the `--fastq-wildcard` or `--fastq-table` argument.